avinot244/LoL-Analytics-Dashboard/README.md

 In order to perform data analysis I have used my knowledge in data science in order to retrieve relevant informations about players, games, drafts and so on...
 In this section I roughly explain what each models does.

 <h3 id="behavior-analysis">:eye_speech_bubble: Behavior Analysis</h3>
+The Behavior Analysis model is a data mining based on a Factor Analysis method.
+(Wikipedia page <a href="https://en.wikipedia.org/wiki/Factor_analysis">here</a>).
+Basically, given a set of observable variables (xi) we suppose that a set of underlying factors fk can be computed as a linear combinaison of the (xi)

+$$
+f_k = \sum_{i} λ_{i,k} x_{i,k}
+$$

+Where the λi,k are the "loadings" of our factors.
+These λi,k are computed in order to reduce the covariance between the xi,k.
+For more info you can read the article that I have written <a href="https://drive.google.com/file/d/1o6FcY_anyv7QE86N8dXMdxL2QZdNB26-/view?usp=sharing ">here</a>